Supply Chain Roundtable

 There are two existing national-level FIPs:

 These FIPs only cover about 20 percent of Indonesia’s wild snapper and grouper production.
-In order to achieve the long-term sustainability goals, this SR must focus its efforts on working to support improvements toward effective co-management in the snapper and grouper small-scale fishery.
+To achieve long-term sustainability goals, this SR must focus its efforts on supporting improvements toward effective co-management in the snapper and grouper small-scale fishery.
 To do so, the SR should undergo extensive expansion to include more US-based importers, Indonesia-based suppliers, and suppliers to other Asian markets.
-Additionally, the SR work must be used to leverage sustainability efforts within the domestic markets.
+Additionally, the SR work must be used to advance sustainability efforts in domestic markets.

 Read the Snapper and Grouper Sector Sustainability Update 2021.